 Personal Training: Resistance Training – Free vs Fixed

-In todays fitness blog we will discuss the various equipment available to a personal trainer.
-There’s a wide range of equipment available for personal trainers to use when planning exercise routines and one of the considerations is when to use fixed path resistance machines, cable machines and free weights.
+In today’s fitness blog, we will discuss the various pieces of equipment available for a personal trainer.
+There’s a wide range of equipment available for personal trainers to use when planning exercise routines, and one consideration is when to use fixed-path resistance machines, cable machines, and free weights.

-Resistance machines are on a fixed path and will only allow someone to undertake a specific exercise moving through a set range of motion.
+Resistance machines have a fixed path and allow only one person to undertake a specific exercise while moving through a set range of motion.

-Cable machines are fixed machines that offer more control than free weights but give some of the training benefits of the instability of a free-weight exercise.
+Cable machines are fixed machines that offer more control than free weights, but they provide some of the training benefits of free-weight exercises due to their instability.

-Free weights include dumbbells barbells, medicine balls and kettle bells and allow a client to develop a wider range of muscles and work more functionally.
+Free weights, including dumbbells, barbells, medicine balls, and kettlebells, allow clients to develop a broader range of muscles and work more functionally.

-A beginner will have less understanding of how to control their body and is likely to have poor technique, posture and proprioception.
-So if a personal trainer is starting out with a new, inexperienced client, they would tend to start with resistance machines and progress to cable machines and then free weights.
+A beginner will have a limited understanding of how to control their body and will likely exhibit poor technique, posture, and proprioception.
+So, if a personal trainer starts with a new, inexperienced client, they would begin with resistance machines, progress to cable machines, and then move on to free weights.

-A resistance machine allows a trainer to run their client through a simple exercise in one set position, while being supported by the fixed position of the machine.
-In this controlled environment, the client is less likely to injure themselves and it’s easier for them to perform and feel they are achieving results, which in turn makes them more likely to adhere to the exercise regime that their personal trainer has developed for them.
+A resistance machine allows a trainer to run their client through a simple exercise in one set position while the machine’s fixed position supports the client.
+In this controlled environment, the client is less likely to injure themselves, and it’s easier for them to perform and feel they are achieving results, making them more likely to adhere to the exercise regime their personal trainer has developed for them.

-Once the client has developed their technique and posture and improved their core strength and proprioception (so that their muscle spindles are feeding back better awareness of where their body parts are in relation to each other), they can move on to cable machines.
+Once the client has developed their technique and posture and improved their core strength and proprioception (so that their muscle spindles are providing better awareness of where their body parts are in relation to each other), they can move on to cable machines.

-Cable machines have the advantage of allowing the personal trainer to take their client through a wider range of motion while still providing a certain amount of support.
-Once a client has progressed further, they can move on to using free weight exercises.
+Cable machines can allow the personal trainer to take their client through a broader range of motion while still providing a certain amount of support.
+Once clients have progressed further, they can move on to using free weight exercises.

-The benefits for those training using cable machines and free weights is that they will start to use stabilizing muscles (fixators) in addition to their larger muscles (prime movers and synergists).
-Lifting a dumbbell, for example, requires using the fixators around the shoulder joint as well as the agonist muscle, to stop the shoulder from wobbling and control the movement of the dumbbell.
+The benefit for those training with cable machines and free weights is that they will start using stabiliser muscles (fixators) and their larger muscles (prime movers and synergists).
+Lifting a dumbbell, for example, requires using the fixators around the shoulder joint and the agonist muscle to stop the shoulder from wobbling and control the movement of the dumbbell.

 Prime Mover – Latissimus Dorsi